Pre-Diabetes ICD-10 & Child Obesity Unveiled

 Case Study: James’s Struggle

-James, a lifelong construction guy from Texas, found out he was on the edge during a routine checkup.
-At 56, feeling strong and sharp, the news blindsided him—how could someone who felt fine be told he was close to something like that?
-It rattled him, no question.
-But James isn’t one to fold.
-He took that shock, turned it into fuel, and got serious about making some changes.
+James, a lifelong construction worker from Texas, learned he stood on edge during a routine checkup.
+At 56, feeling strong and sharp, news caught him off guard—how could someone who felt fine be told he sat close to something like that?
+It shook him, no doubt.
+Yet James never backs down.
+He turned that surprise into fuel and committed to making real changes.

 So, James, he started livin’ a bit different, takin’ better care of himself, and would you believe it, he managed to steer clear of that diabetes scare.
 His tale just goes to show ya, catchin’ these things early can make a world of difference.
 And let’s not forget the grit it takes to face down a health scare like that and come out on top.
 James, he’s a real testament to that.